- The epidemic in Rome and Italy continues to claim many lives, including those of several magistrates and priests;

 To appease the gods, the decemviri sacris faciundis were ordered to consult the Sibylline Books, while the sole surviving consul Aulus Postumius Albinus Luscus was given the task of promising rich gifts to Apollo, Aesculapius and Salus and consecrating gilded statues of these deities.
 Two days of public prayers were held.
 But some were beginning to suspect foul play.
 Especially the death of the consul Piso aroused strong suspicion.
 Some accused his wife Quarta Hostilia of having poisoned him, especially now that her son Quintus Fulvius Flaccus – the consul’s stepson, not to be confused with the propraetor fighting in Spain (see below) – was elected suffect consul.
 Hostilia was ultimately found guilty of murder and probably turned over to her family to be strangled.

 Even though public life was dominated by the plague, the Romans found time to have the popular assembly pass a new law regarding the election of certain magistrates, the Lex Villia Annalis.
-The law had been proposed by the people’s tribune Lucius Villius and aimed to lay down minimum age requirements for holding the public offices of aedile, praetor and consul.
+The law had been proposed by the people’s tribune Lucius Villius and aimed to lay down minimum age requirements for holding the public offices of aedile, praetor and consul (the minimum ages are not mentioned explicitly; they are thought to be 36, 39 and 42 respectively).
 The exact backgrounds of the law are rather obscure, and it is not clear whether the Lex Villia Annalis merely codified existing customary law or introduced genuinely new regulations.
 But even though the Romans would sometimes ignore the new law, especially when faced with dire circumstances, the Lex Villia Annalis can still be seen as a milestone, as it streamlined the system of the cursus honorum.

 There was much success for the Romans on the battlefield this year, and it came at a high price for the losers.
 Now that the consul Piso had died and his colleague Postumius was busy levying fresh troops, the war against the Ligurians was left to the proconsuls Publius Cornelius Cethegus and Marcus Baebius Tamphilus.
 They invaded the territory of the Apuani, who had not been expecting an attack while the consuls were still in Rome.
 The Apuani quickly surrendered without a fight.
 Cethegus and Baebius now took drastic measures: 40.000 men, women and children were deported from Liguria to Samnium.
 There they were resettled on Roman public land (ager publicus) that had been taken from the Samnite city of Taurasia.
 The state covered the costs of this forced migration, apparently 150.000 silver denarii, but that did little to soothe the Ligurian pain of having to leave their homeland and the tombs of their ancestors.